GoonerM466/iptvboss-support-agent/docs/troubleshooting/07_cloud_storage_upload_failures.md

 - These can cause conflicts, better to regenerate fresh

 **Step 3: Test upload**
-- In IPTVBoss: Layout Manager ’ Output
+- In IPTVBoss: Layout Manager â€™ Output
 - Check View Cloud Links to verify upload
 - Verify files appear in cloud storage

 ### For Bandwidth Limit Issues

 **1. Use Universal EPG**
-- Sources ’ Universal EPG Options
+- Sources â€™ Universal EPG Options
 - Generates one EPG for all layouts
 - Massive bandwidth savings over individual EPGs